 Originally from Indonesia, nutmeg is a perennial plant whose fruit produces a hard grain covered with a membrane.

-This grain is precisely the spice that we use so much in the kitchen, which is enough to scratch and add to any dish to give it a subtle and enjoyable taste.
+This grain is the spice we use so much in the kitchen, which is enough to scratch and add to any dish to give it a subtle and enjoyable taste.

 The name nutmeg is of medieval origin, dating back to when not knowing the background of the spice it was commonly called walnut with the scent of musk.